-Templars are able to drain mana and disrupt spells casted by mages.
+Templars are able to drain mana and disrupt spells cast by mages.
 The most able hunt malificars and bring them to justice, while others are to do the same with apostates.
 “Magic is to serve man, not to rule over him” were the words spoken by the prophet Andraste, as she threw down the Tevinter Imperium.
 Templars are there to make sure that these words are obeyed by anyone withholding the power of magic.

 Berserker: The name of this specialization itself tells what warriors who practice it would be like and what they would be capable of doing.
 Berserkers are risk-takers who go all out to do one thing: hit, hit and hit as much as they can, regardless of the circumstances and surroundings.
-Taught originally by dwarves, this art sacrifices finesse for increase in brutality and strength.
+Taught originally by dwarves, this specialization sacrifices finesse for an increase in brutality and strength.

 This makes an absolutely terrifying scene for adversaries, and even the mindless darkspawn appear to cower in front of the berserker’s rage.
-A berserker has three objectives in the battlefield: to lose control, to allow his/her rage to empower him/ her, and to kill without fear.
+A berserker has three objectives on the battlefield: to lose control, to allow his/her rage to empower him/ her, and to kill without fear.

 Once the rulers of the world, the mages destroyed themselves by attempting to usurp heaven, or so the Chantry says.
 Gifted by the divine with immense super-natural powers, mages interact with the forces of magic to decimate foes.
 Due to the suppression by the Chantry and Templars, mages are restricted to accessing only a pinch of their true potential.